-Elizabeth Smart’s Incredible Story: From Kidnapped Teen to Survivor and Married Mom
+Elizabeth Smart's Incredible Story: From Kidnapped Teen to Survivor and Married Mom

 Her New Life

-In Smart’s years since Mitchell’s trial, she has worked on an array of project — and started a young family — with her focus on motherhood and helping others.
-She wrote a memoir, My Story, in 2013, and regularly speaks out on behalf of missing children.
+In Smart’s years since Mitchell’s trial, she has worked on an array of projects — and started a young family, with a third child on the way — with her focus on motherhood and helping others.
+She wrote a memoir, My Story, in 2013 and regularly speaks out on behalf of missing children.

 “I feel so fortunate that I was able to come through this unscarred.
 I want to tell other people, ‘Don’t give up.
-Miracles do happen,'” Smart told PEOPLE in 2008, while studying music at Brigham Young University.
+Miracles do happen,’ ” Smart told PEOPLE in 2008 while studying music at Brigham Young University.
 She added, “I’m not sorry this happened to me anymore, because it made me grow up.”

 Smart told PEOPLE in 2014 her “greatest aspiration” was to be a mom: “I wouldn’t be here if it weren’t for my mom,” she said.
 “My mom is a hero and has influenced my life more than any other person, and I’d like to have that same influence on my children.”

-Smart married Gilmour in 2012, in a private ceremony in Hawaii, and welcomed her daughter, Chloe, in February 2015.
+Smart married Matthew Gilmour in 2012, in a private ceremony in Hawaii, and welcomed her daughter, Chloe, in February 2015.
 She has also worked as an activist and, in recent years, as a contributor for ABC News and Crime Watch Daily.

-As she told PEOPLE last year, “The power of the media is so strong.
+As she told PEOPLE in 2016, “The power of the media is so strong.
 I know that in my own experience, if my parents hadn’t kept my story alive in the press, it might have been just another sad story that came and went.
 So the opportunity to talk to other victims and survivors means a lot to me and to them.

 “Nobody should have to go through the aftermath of a terrible crime alone.”

-Note: Editor’s note: This article was originally published on Feb.
-3, 2017, and has been updated.